AP-ECE-UT/.github/profile/README.md

-## Welcome to the Github page of the Advanced Programming (AP) course presented at University of Tehran.
+## Welcome to the GitHub page of the Advanced Programming (AP) course, presented at the University of Tehran.